Breadcrumbs & Breadcrumb Schema

 Should I Use Breadcrumb Schema?

-If you’ve decided to use breadcrumb navigation on your website, another consideration is if you should mark that breadcrumb navigation up with schema markup.
+If you’ve decided to use breadcrumb navigation on your website, it typically makes sense to use schema markup to communicate that breadcrumb navigation to search engine robots.
 The biggest advantage of marking the navigation up with schema is that you can adjust how this page is listed in search results.
 Instead of Google displaying the website’s URL in a search result, the search result will show the website’s hierarchy.

-However, if your website’s URLs convey sufficient information already, then you likely don’t need to use the breadcrumb schema to improve your search result listings.
+If your website’s URLs convey sufficient information already, then you likely don’t need to use the breadcrumb schema to improve your search result listings.
 For example, Elementive’s website URLs are short and convey the needed information.
-As a result, we don’t need to alter how our URLs are displayed in search results by using breadcrumb schema:
+As a result, we don’t need to alter how our URLs are displayed in search results by using breadcrumb schema.

 How To Implement Breadcrumb Schema